thriveweb/davis-legal/content/pages/about.md

         Australian Capital Territory and has since conducted many major cases in that court.
       year: '2003'
+    - content: Rob was elected and served as President of the Queensland Law Society.
+      year: '2006'
     - content: >-
-        Rob was the President of the Queensland Law Society, before joining the Queensland Bar in July.
+        Rob transferred to the Queensland Bar in July 2007 and has practised as a barrister throughout Qld, NSW and the ACT since that time.
-      year: '2006'
+      year: '2007'
   eventNow:
     content: >-
       Rob accepts briefs for clients who engage him via a Solicitor.
 He also